-As of version 2.0 of django-comments-xtd there is a new setting, COMMENTS\XTD\APP\MODEL\OPTIONS, that must be correctly setup to allow flagging.
-The purpose is to give an additional level of control about what action users can do on comments: flag them as inappropriate, like/dislike them, and retrieve the list of users who liked/disliked them.
+As of version 2.0 django-comments-xtd has a new setting COMMENTS\XTD\APP\MODEL\OPTIONS that must be used to allow comment flagging.
+The purpose of it is to give an additional level of control about what action users can do on comments: flag them as inappropriate, like/dislike them, and retrieve the list of users who liked/disliked them.